Configuring Data Warehouse and Dashboards binding settings in Management API#

 Note

-Extra or unknown fields in the request body are ignored — only the fields listed in Available binding settings are applied.
+Extra or unknown fields in the request body are ignored — only the fields listed in Available Dashboards binding settings are applied.

 1. Create a DELETE request to the following endpoint: